minecraftchandan/card-bot/readme.md

 # 🎮 Card Bot

-A Discord bot for collecting, trading, and managing Pokémon cards with an economy system.
+A Discord bot for collecting, trading, and managing cards with an economy system.

 ## ✨ Features